mmangino/cleaning_data_captone/README.md

 The Codebook can be found in Codebook.md

 The run_analysis.R file will run all required data.
 It assumes that the plyr package is installed.
+This script will download required data and output a file called output_data.txt with the averages of all means and std deviations aggregated by subject and activity.

+The script will download data and then write a file storing the timestamp when data were downloaded.
+Next, it reads the training and test data adding labels as needed.
+It merges those data sets and then performs some joins to get a single data frame with all required information.
+Finally, it performs some aggreagation and outputs a table.

 Data used come from: